Skip to main content

 Description

-It is recommended to set external scripts enabled database flag for Cloud SQL SQL Server instance to off
+It is recommended to set the external scripts enabled database flag for a Cloud SQL SQL Server instance to off.

 Rationale

-external scripts enabled enable the execution of scripts with certain remote language extensions.
+external scripts enabled enables the execution of scripts with certain remote language extensions.
 This property is OFF by default.
 When Advanced Analytics Services is installed, setup can optionally set this property to true.
-As the External Scripts Enabled feature allows scripts external to SQL such as files located in an R library to be executed, which could adversely affect the security of the system, hence this should be disabled.
+The External Scripts Enabled feature allows scripts external to SQL, such as files located in an R library, to be executed, which could adversely affect the security of the system.
 This recommendation is applicable to SQL Server database instances.

 Impact